SongKong Jaikoz

 But Docker also provides a command line interface.
 So the following line creates a container based on the songkong/songkong image that runs SongKong.
 It runs in remote mode (because it is configured to use -r by default in the docker image) with the SongKong configuration and licensing stored in CONFIGFOLDER and the root music folder stored in MUSICFOLDER.
 So CONFIGFOLDER and MUSICFOLDER should be replaced with the actual path of two real folders on your system.
 For SongKong to make use of them they should always be mapped to /songkong and /music

-MUSICFOLDER and CONFIGFOLDER are two special parameters required for the Docker version of SongKong that you do not need on regular platforms.
+MUSICFOLDER and CONFIGFOLDER are two special parameters that should usually be configured for the Docker version of SongKong, they are not required on regular platforms.
 They are needed to connect your real filesystem with the virtual filesystem provided within the docker container.

 docker run -v CONFIGFOLDER:/songkong -v MUSICFOLDER:/music songkong/songkong